volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 The above list allows props to be optional.
 If any of the props `prop1 ... prop7` is not passed to component, we would not get notified.

-We can add `isRequired` to the chain and make the prop required.
+We can add `isRequired` to the chain and make the prop required:

-If it is not passed - a warning will be shown:

 ```jsx
 Component.propTypes = {
   prop1: PropTypes.number.isRequired,
 };
 ```

+If it is not passed - a warning will be shown:

+// WARNING IMAGE HERE